burlachenkok/exploring-python3/python3-note.md

 ## PyTorch Resources

-[PyTorch](https://pytorch.org/) is a big numerical package which most often used for training (Deep Learning) Machine Learning models.
-However, it can be used in another situation.
+[PyTorch](https://pytorch.org/) is a big numerical package that is most often used for training (Deep Learning) Machine Learning models.
+However, it can be used in other situations.
 For example:
 * You have computations in [NumPy](https://numpy.org/), and you want to port them to GPU
 * You work in the domain when you have to deal with explicit mathematical functions.
 The function is pretty complex to compute partial derivatives explicitly, and you want to automatize this process via computing partial derivatives numerically, but in an effective way for reasonably big dimensions.

-In both cases [PyTorch](https://pytorch.org/) will help you.
+In both cases, [PyTorch](https://pytorch.org/) will help you.

 Next, we will provide references to Torch documentation: